 Once you have approved the website’s look and feel, I’ll get to work wiring up your website.
 At this point, you can sit back and relax, as the behind-the-scenes web development process is all me.

 When I slice apart your website’s design and code it up for the web, you can rest assured that your website’s markup is performant, semantic, and search-engine friendly.
-In every website I develop, I adhere to the latest, international World Wide Web Consortium standards and ensure that your website is cross-browser compatible and optimized for performance.
+In every website I develop, I adhere to latest web standards and ensure that your website is cross-browser compatible and optimized for performance.

 By building your website on top of WordPress, a free, open-source content management system, I empower you completely to control your content after it goes live.
 You can update your content and create new pages whenever you want, from any web browser, and without any web expertise whatsoever.